amstrdm/quick-translate/README.md

 A very basic english/german translator build on tkinter.

-this was made because I sometimes need to very quickly look up certain words or translate them into english/german.
+This was made because I sometimes need to very quickly look up certain words or translate them into english/german.

 Because this is supposed to work quick for me you don't use your mouse at all, everything works through shortcuts.

 **Note: This is supposed to run constantly in the background so it's not recommended to close it by closing the window.
 Instead use the shortcuts listed below to minimize the window**

+(it's also not going to win any beauty contests but it significantly enhances my work flow)

 ## Shortcuts